-The FGSR minimum thesis formatting guidelines are available at https://cloudfront.ualberta.ca/-/media/gradstudies/current-students/academicrequirements/thesisrequirementandpreparation/2016-03-29-fgsrminimumthesisformattingrequirements.pdf, and these are applicable to all theses (MSc and PhD) in the CME Department.
-An important point to note is that a preface is required in all cases where any part of the work included in the thesis is collaborative.
+The FGSR minimum thesis formatting guidelines are available here, and these are applicable to all thesis (MSc and PhD) in the CME Department.
+An important point to note is that a preface is required in all cases where any part of the work included in the thesis collaborative.

-If you choose to write your thesis in a 'paper-based' format, i.e. if the thesis contains published material, the following guidelines apply in the CME Department:
+If you choose to write your thesis in a "paper-based" format, i.e. if the thesis contains published material, the following guidelines apply in the CME Department:

-- > Only peer-reviewed journal articles and peer-reviewed conference publications are recognized as suitable publications for inclusion in the paper-based format - A paper-based thesis can include published, accepted and submitted papers, as long as at least one publication is published or accepted - The student must be the first or second author in each publication that is included in the paper-based thesis - It is acceptable for a paper-based thesis to have some material that is not a publication; normally, this is restricted to introductory material, conclusions and discussions on future work, and reviews of the literature pertinent to the thesis topic and descriptions of the research methods used that provide more detail than is present in the included publications. - There is no specific requirement on connecting text required to link the papers included in the thesis beyond the introduction. - For each publication included in the thesis, if the student has reason to believe that it may be included in another student's thesis in the future or that it has been included in another student's thesis in the past, this must be indicated in the preface along with the description of each author's contributions.
+- Only peer-reviewed journal articles and peer-reviewed conference publications are recognized as suitable publications for inclusion in the paper-based format - A paper-based thesis can include published, accepted and submitted papers, as long as at least one publication is published or accepted - > The student must be the first or second author in each publication that is included in the paper-based thesis - It is acceptable for a paper-based thesis to have some material that is not a publication; normally, this is restricted to introductory material, conclusions and discussions on future work, and reviews of the literature pertinent to the thesis topic and descriptions of the research methods used that provide more detail than is present in the included publications. - There is no specific requirement on connecting text required to link the papers included in the thesis beyond the introduction. - For each publication included in the thesis, if the student has reason to believe that it may be included in another student's thesis in the future or that it has been included in another student's thesis in the past, this must be indicated in the preface along with the description of each author's contributions.